sebasrh7/reachdog-clone/README.md

 To install and run this project, follow these steps:

 1. Clone the repository: `git clone https://github.com/sebasrh7/reachdog-clone.git`.
-2. Navigate to the project directory: `cd reachdog-clone/client`.
-3. Install the dependencies: `npm install`.
+2. Install the dependencies: `npm install`.
-4. Run the project: `npm run dev`.
+3. Run the project: `npm run dev`.

 ## Usage